For young fashionistas on Depop, everything old is new again

-NEW YORK, Aug 2 (Reuters) - If finding new uses for old stuff is one of the core tenets of a sustainable business, some young influencers are taking that idea to the bank - by giving old fashions a new lease on life.
+NEW YORK (Reuters) - If finding new uses for old stuff is one of the core tenets of a sustainable business, some young influencers are taking that idea to the bank - by giving old fashions a new lease on life.

 Millions of teens and twenty-somethings have embraced an app called Depop to buy and sell vintage shoes, accessories, or an old band t-shirt that’s been gathering dust at the back of a closet.